 Can the buyer re-sell the credit?

-Under §6418 rules, a transferred credit generally cannot be transferred again by the buyer.
+Generally, a transferred credit cannot be transferred again by the buyer under §6418 rules (high level).

 Does the seller pay tax on the cash payment?